phpmd/phpmd/.github/3_Question.md

 ---
 name: "Question"
-about: 'This repository is for bugs and feature proposals.
+about: 'This repository is for bugs and feature proposals only.
 If you have any question please visit or community on Gitter to ask the questions: https://gitter.im/phpmd/community'
 ---

 This repository is only for bugs and feature proposals.